ciscoheat/haxedci-example/README.md

 For the best possible dev experience however, [Node.js](https://nodejs.org/) together with either [Visual Studio Code](https://code.visualstudio.com/), [Haxedevelop](http://haxedevelop.org/) or [Sublime](https://www.sublimetext.com/) is highly recommended.
 Project files are available for all of those editors.

 Node is used only as a build tool, so as a first step, run `npm run dependencies` to install some npm packages.
-Then simply run `npm start` to start a web server, that live reloads as soon as you change a file or recompile the source.
+Then simply run `npm start`, to start a web server that live reloads as soon as you change a file or recompile the source.
 The server is available at [localhost:8080](http://localhost:8080/).

 If you have ideas, thoughts, anything, just open up an issue.
 Thanks for reading!
 Finishing with some useful resources, since this is just a little dip into DCI.